When a Dog Attack Causes Serious Injury

 In cases involving children, scarring and psychological impact may be especially significant.
 A dog bite lawyer in the Detroit metro area must carefully document both physical and emotional harm to ensure the full extent of the injury is recognized.

-Why Dog Bite Cases Require Careful Preparation
+Why Do Dog Bite Cases Require Careful Preparation?

 A dog bite attorney in Detroit must gather: